bumoproject/bumo-docs-en/docs/open_community_governance_program.md

 ### When to Release Rewards

-Release Time of Node Reward: Reward clearing at 01:00 on each Natural Day, Singapore Time (GMT+08:00) and then the reward is issued to the token account address of the campaign node.
+Release Time of Node Reward: Reward clearing on each Natural Day, Singapore Time (GMT+08:00) and then the reward is issued to the token account address of the campaign node.

 The reward to sponsors of node co-funding and the node reward are issued concurrently, which may be slightly delayed due to technical reasons.